cboettig/ews-review/manuscript.md

-herbivorous weevils alternated between low- and high-*Salvnia* states driven by external disturbances from regular flooding events. @Ditlevsen2010 examined 25 abrupt climate changes that occurred during the last glacial period (Dansgaard‐Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.
+herbivorous weevils alternated between low- and high-*Salvnia* states driven by external disturbances from regular flooding events. @Ditlevsen2010 examined 25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.